qqaatw/cs230-project/README.md

 ## `config.json`

-The RabitMQ broker, FTP server, and the GPU capacity of each worker should be set up in the `worker/config.json` file.
+The RabbitMQ broker, FTP server, and the GPU capacity of each worker should be set up in the `worker/config.json` file.
 ```json
     "broker" : {
         "broker_host": "18.119.97.104",